SamClarke2012/tinyDancer/README.md

 `
 0.0010mA = (5V-0.7V)/R   # 0.7V typical loss across PN junction.`

-`=> R = 4300 Ohm.        # closest being 4.6KOhm.
-Which would allow 0.9A to flow from collector -> emitter`
+`=> R = 4300 Ohm.        # closest being 4.7KOhm.
+Which would allow ~0.9A to flow from collector -> emitter`

-The same should be done to the LED line.
-For example purposes 1K is shown as a general value to get people started.
+The same should be done to the LED line, currently the schematic uses the same configuration for the LED output.
+This makes the board a little more versatile in terms of customisation.
+For example the firmware could be altered to switch two opposing magnets rather than just one, then simply use another board for the LED output.

 ![View Schematic](https://github.com/SamClarke2012/tinyDancer/blob/master/Oscope/tinyDancer.svg "View Schematic")